sakuralily11/CultureNet-Autism/README.md

 # CultureNet

-CultureNet is a package for building generalized and culturalized deep models to estimate engagement levels from face images of autistic children.
+CultureNet is a package for building generalized and culturalized deep models to estimate engagement levels from face images of children with Autism Spectrum Condition.

 The baseline generalized deep models (GenNet) are deep convolutional networks composed of layers of the ResNet, a pre-trained deep network, as well as additional network layers.